fMeow/maybe-async-rs/README.md

     An async implementation should on compile on async implementation and must simply disappear when we want sync version.

-    There are three usage variants for `async_impl` attribute macros:
+    There are three usage variants for `async_impl` attribute usage:
     - `#[async_impl]` or `#[async_impl(Send)]`
     - `#[async_impl(?Send)]`
     - `#[async_impl(AFIT)]`